 The bank official will ask randomized questions as per the banks’ internal policy to ensure it a live interaction.

 After assessing the answers, the bank official will decide whether the customer application should be approved or disapproved.
 Also, the video call interaction is stored by the official to ensure non-repudiation.

 The Benefits of Video KYC

 This type of Digital KYC solution drastically reduces customer onboarding costs.

 Video Verification services streamline the complex process through automation using Artificial Intelligence.

 Video KYC solution helps to detect frauds and malicious activity and safeguards the investors.

 Adoption Digital KYC can help keep a check on criminal activities majorly money laundering

 VCIP solution utilizes cost-effective technology involving minimal paperwork

-Video KYC is monumental but just a mere step in the financial sector, furthermore, developing an impeccable experience in e-commerce, telecom and networking industry.
+Video KYC is monumental but just a mere step in the financial sector.
+Furthermore, developing impeccable experience in the e-commerce, telecom and networking industry.